 The natural compost brought significant benefits, such as improved soil structure with increased levels of nutrients.
 The soil is more productive for longer and also needs less application of artificial fertilisers.
 As well as the environmental benefit, this means lower costs for the farmer.

-The soil fertility and structure has also been helped by introduction of a ‘green manure’ made from a plant called mimosa invisa.
+The soil fertility and structure has also been helped by introduction of a ‘green manure’ (plants that are sown specifically to improve fertility, not harvested for food or allowed to flower) made from a plant called mimosa invisa.
 This is a shrubby spreading perennial plant that forms dense thickets and can be grown as a crop.
 When the crop matures, it is incorporated into the soil.